 Students who are involved in a personal direction or who are in a search of one receive individual critiques and participate in small group discussions of their work.
-Offered for variable credits; select 3 or 6 credits.

-Prerequisite: Junior Drawing majors only
+Junior Drawing majors only

 DR 324 Anatomy for Artists

 Drawing requires answers to a number of questions.
 How to suggest three dimensions in a two-dimensional format?
 How to imply movement in a product that is still?
 What to omit and what to include to achieve a given effect?
 The purpose of this course is to provide a basic understanding of the human musculoskeletal system through a combination of lectures, labs, and directed studio assignments.
 The hope is that by better understanding human structure and motion students find their own answers to these questions.
 This is not a course in medical illustration, nor is it intended to be an academic approach to figure drawing.